THONBUNLENG/THONBUNLENG/README.md

 ---

-# 👨‍💻 About Me
+# 👋 Hello, I'm Thon Bunleng

+🎓 Third-year Software Engineering student at **BELTEI International University**
+💻 Passionate about software development, technology, and continuous learning
+🚀 Interested in building innovative and real-world projects

+## 📚 Education

-Hi, I’m **Thon Bunleng**, a 21-year-old Software Engineering student currently in my third year at BELTEI International University.
-I graduated from King Norodom Sihamoni General and Technical High School in 2023.
+- 🎓 Studying Software Engineering at **BELTEI International University**
+- 🏫 Graduated from **King Norodom Sihamoni General and Technical High School** (2023)

-To support my academic and professional growth, I am currently studying:
+## 🌏 Languages & Skills

-- 🇬🇧 English at **PUC GESL** (Level 10)
+- 🇬🇧 English — Studying at **PUC GESL** (Level 10)
-- 🇨🇳 Chinese at **World Youth Tourism and Hospitality School (世界青年文化旅游职业学校)** — HSK Level 4
+- 🇨🇳 Chinese — Studying at **World Youth Tourism and Hospitality School (世界青年文化旅游职业学校)** | HSK Level 4

+## 🎯 Goals

+I enjoy learning new technologies, solving problems, and improving my programming skills.
+My goal is to become a professional software engineer and contribute to meaningful and impactful projects.

 ---
+⭐ Always learning, growing, and building.

 ## 🚀 Skills & Interests